KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

    Figure 7.8: Checking aliases.

 -  **Placeholder**: here you can check the existing placeholders.
-These are set in the query you’re editing or in other ones.
+These are set in the query youâ€™re editing or in other ones.
 Figure 7.9 gives an example.